slacy/openmusictheory.github.io/popRockForm-containers.md

 ### Three-part – aa’b

 A module containing three phrases is a three-part module.
-If the first two phrases are based on the same music, the module is labeled *aa’b* (12-bar blues progressions are the most common example of a three-part *aa’b* module).
+If the first two phrases are based on the same music, the module is labeled *aa’b*.

+[12-bar blues progressions](popRockHarmony-blues) are the most common example of a three-part *aa’b* module.
+"Hound Dog" (on the blues-progression page) contains aa'b strophes.

 ### Three-part – abb’